noiseprotocol/noise_spec/noise.md

 15. Rationale
 =============

-This section collects various design rationale.
+This section collects various design rationales.

 15.1.
 Ciphers and encryption
 --------------